ihollander/pixel-fetch-client/README.md

 Here are some suggestions with what to do from there:

 - Create a new canvas (see API Endpoints for how to create a new canvas)
-- Implement functionality to draw a pixel when the canvas is clicked
+- Implement functionality to draw a pixel when the canvas is clicked (see `./src/index.js` for some starter code)
 - Set up a game: make a squares of different colors, and defend your squares from opposing players
 - Make a snake game
 - Make a battleship game